Introduction

 IRS restrictions – Prohibited transactions apply.
 You can’t use IRA-held crypto for personal use or lending.

 Custodian fees – Expect trading and storage fees that differ from low-cost index funds.
+For a crypto IRA, Accuplan charges a yearly $349 for the IRA account and a per transaction fee of 1%.

 Crypto IRA vs. Crypto ETF